jbmohler/cleat/README.md

 * optionally specify **environment variables**
 * use the current user rather than root for the individual images for each site (optionally specify "root" or a specific user with the "user" config option)

-# other minor feature still desired

 * single site restart command

+# likely road-map

 * dev/test mode with no ssl
+* debian buster compatible init scripts
+* switch nginx for haproxy (should be transparent to config.yaml)

-# aspirational usage
+# usage

 Define your configuration in one easy config.yaml.